 That doesn’t just mean sending out blanket marketing messages though.
-For best results, use your CRM data to personalise emails to loyal customers and celebrate their relationship with the brand.
+For best results, use your CRM data to personalize emails to loyal customers and celebrate their relationship with the brand, focusing on key milestones.
 Try a birthday discount code, or a message that lets them know they’ve been shopping with you for a year (or more) and thank them for their business.

 2. Pre-empting churn

 As well as looking after the happy customers you have, extend your reach to the ones who have wandered off, or are about to.
 Reactivation for existing customers within the EU may have gotten trickier since GDPR regulations came in – you can no longer simply use a mailing list – but you can still reach retained customers who are showing signs of being about to lapse.